 The writers behind this newsletter.

-Elise Heerde (she/her) is a Mental Health Practitioner and Certified Coach who helps people recover from religious trauma and cultic systems.
-Co-founder of The Religious Trauma Collective AUS/NZ
+Elise Heerde (she/her) is a Mental Health Practitioner who helps people recover from religious trauma and cultic systems.
+Co-director of Religious Trauma & Cults. *Any examples do not represent specific identifiable individuals or families.

 You can find recent issues that have been published by Religious Trauma Fieldnotes on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.